 Euclid explains how to make a square with ruler and compass.
 That’s Proposition 46 of the Elements.
 The Egyptians would have done that long before with their stretched ropes.
 Try it for yourself, it’s fun: go out into a field with a friend and try to make a perfect square using nothing but a piece of string.
 You will see why geometers were called rope-stretchers.

 Do you think you could make a square?
 Do you think anyone could?
 Back in the day, this skill could have given you a leg up in life.
 Suppose you make one square field, and then a rectangular field with the same perimeter.
 The square field will have greater area.
 But you could trick those less knowledgeable in mathematics.
 You could say: you get that field and I get this one, fair and square.
 Just try it for yourself, you would say, let’s walk around the fields and count the number of steps.
 400 steps around my field, 400 steps around yours: aha, our fields are the same size.
 That’s what you tell the other guy, who isn’t such a math person.
-But you know that of course 100*100 is way more that 50*150.
+But you know that of course 100*100 is way more than 50*150.
 So later you get a much greater harvest.
 But of course you would pretend that that’s because you worked so hard while the other guy was lazy.
 Maybe that’s another way in which ancient society is like ours: privileged people use their privilege to rig the game in their favour, and then pretend it was all due to merit.

-According to Proclus, this kind of mathematical deceit did indeed happened: “The participants in a division of land have sometimes misled their partners.
+According to Proclus, this kind of mathematical deceit did indeed happen: “The participants in a division of land have sometimes misled their partners.
 Having acquired a lot with a longer periphery, they later exchanged it for lands with a shorter boundary and so, while getting more than their fellow colonists, have gained a reputation for superior honesty.”

 Here’s how Thomas Heath paraphrases this in his History of Greek Mathematics: “Proclus mentions certain members of communistic societies who cheated their fellow members by giving them land of greater perimeter but less area than the plots which they took themselves, so that, while they got a reputation for greater honesty, they in fact took more than their share of the produce.”